MohamedSabith97/Functional-Doc_HRM/New_Format.md

     - In Case and Task Management, Vacation Process will move to Customer Approval stage, Customer or User will Approve from Case and Task Management.

-    - Once Approved in Case and Task Management, it will moved to UnderProcessing Stage.
+    - Once Approved in Case and Task Management, it will moved to **"UnderProcessing"** Stage.

     - In this stage, waiting for the Customer Approval, Once customer approved then it moved to Under processing.